Skip to content

 Causes of stomach problems

-A cat’s stomach is a sensitive organ, so a number of things can trigger stomach problems:
+As the cat's stomach is a sensitive organ, a number of factors can trigger stomach problems:

 • Hairballs

-• Food that is too cold or has gone off
+• Food that is too cold or spoiled

 • Kidney disease